Renu-telugu/react-user-dashboard/README.md

 # User Dashboard

-A modern, responsive React application for managing and viewing user information.
-Built as a frontend internship assignment for Forty4 Consulting Services.
+A modern and responsive **User Dashboard** built with **React + Vite + TailwindCSS**.
+This project demonstrates fetching and displaying user data from a public API in a structured and visually appealing way.
+It is designed to showcase **frontend development skills**, clean UI, and integration with external APIs.

+---

 ## 🚀 Features

-### Core Requirements ✅
-- **Dashboard Page**: Display users in a responsive card layout with search and filter functionality
-- **User Details Page**: Comprehensive user information display with Google Maps integration
-- **Create User Form**: Client-side form to add new users with validation
-- **Global State Management**: Context API with useReducer for efficient state management
-- **Responsive Design**: Mobile-first approach with Tailwind CSS
-- **Routing**: React Router DOM for seamless navigation

-### Nice-to-Have Features ✅
-- **Search & Filter**: Debounced search by name with real-time filtering
-- **Sorting**: Sort users by name (A-Z / Z-A)
-- **Pagination**: Client-side pagination with 6 users per page
+- 📋 **User Listing** – Fetches users dynamically from [JSONPlaceholder](https://jsonplaceholder.typicode.com/users).
+- 🔍 **User Details Panel** – Displays name, email, phone, and address in a clean layout.
+- ⬅️➡️ **Navigation Controls** – Quickly move between users with previous/next buttons.
+- 🎨 **Responsive UI** – Optimized for desktops, tablets, and mobile screens.
-- **Dark Mode**: Toggle between light and dark themes
+- 🌙 **Dark Mode** – Supports light and dark themes.
-- **Loading States**: Skeleton loaders and error handling
-- **Accessibility**: Semantic HTML, keyboard navigation, focus states
+- ⚡ **Fast Development Setup** – Powered by Vite for instant hot reloading.

+---

 ## 🛠️ Tech Stack